arcus/education_modules/demystifying_apis/demystifying_apis.md

 Some APIs (particularly those linked to social media applications) have changing rules relating to their use, due to monetization of data and data privacy.
 Read more in [Shifting landscapes of social media data for research](https://www.timeshighereducation.com/campus/shifting-landscapes-social-media-data-research).

-The United States Office of the National Coordinator for Health Information Technology (ONC) is driving an effort to develop and standardize APIs related to electronic health information.
-Read more about [their project](https://www.healthit.gov/topic/scientific-initiatives/accelerating-apis-scientific-discovery)!
+If you're interested in reading more about APIs in the biomedical and healthcare spaces, [the United States Office of the National Coordinator for Health Information Technology (ONC) is driving an effort to develop and standardize APIs related to electronic health information](https://www.healthit.gov/topic/scientific-initiatives/accelerating-apis-scientific-discovery).

 If you're a REDCap user, you might enjoy our (award-winning, at REDCapCon!) module on [Using the REDCap API](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/using_redcap_api/using_redcap_api.md).